Apina-32/FaceitFinder-Enhancer/README.md

 # FaceitFinder-Enhancer
-Fetches and displays cs:go competitive ranks in faceitfinder.
+Fetches and displays cs:go competitive and Esportal ranks in faceitfinder.

-Adds matchmaking and esportal ranks to faceitfinder.com.
-It uses csgostats.gg or convars.com for getting the matchmaking rank and other data for players.
-Latest faceit match is acquired from faceit api.
+- Adds matchmaking and esportal ranks to faceitfinder.com.
+Uses csgostats.gg or convars.com for getting the matchmaking rank and other data for players.
+- Latest faceit match is acquired from faceit api.
+- Esportal rank is aquiered from Esportal api.

 The script also adds some QOL improvements to the site.